Codemon72/Spickzettel/Terminal Shell Command Line.md

 ### Tipps & Tricks

-shortcut to look up ALL previous commands: CTRL + R; start writing command; if correct command is displayed: hit ENTER. 🤓
+shortcut to look up ALL previous commands: `CTRL + R`; start writing command; if correct command is displayed: hit ENTER. 🤓

 ## Fledgling Section / For Beginners